Gavin Bryars: Early life and career

 Since 1974 Bryars has been a member of the Collège de 'Pataphysique and was elected Regent in 2001.
 In 2015 he was named Transcendent Satrap, the highest honour in the Collège, a position he shares with Marcel Duchamp, Man Ray, Eugène Ionesco, Umberto Eco, and others.

 In 2020, Bryars composed Altissima Luce for Sound World’s Coronavirus Fund for Freelance Musicians, a project supporting struggling musicians during the UK’s Covid 19 lockdown.
 It was included on the album Reflections alongside specially written pieces by other composers such as Nico Muhly, Mark-Anthony Turnage, Evelyn Glennie and Sally Beamish.

+In 2023, Bryars collaborated with Goole band Sandra's Wedding on their new EP, "Another Rugby League Town".

+Also in 2023, Bryars provided a special guest vocal for experimental composer Bill Vine's work, "Norwich Under the Water".
+The piece premiered at Norwich Cathedral in August 2023.

+In November 2024, Bryars received the Ivor Novello Award for Innovation, presented in association with the Musicians' Union, at The Ivors Classical Awards.

 Personal life

 Bryars is married to Anna Tchernakova, a Russian filmmaker, and has a stepdaughter and son.
 Bryars has two daughters from his first marriage.